ehansis/ozelot/docs/examples/leonardo/inputdata.rst

 For the artist it exports the gender (P21) with an English label and the date of birth (P569).
 Again, as there may be several dates of birth given, a grouped query is used.
+This returned data for 3159 artists, at the time of writing the example.

 .. code-block:: none